basecom/FixturesPlugin/docs/writing/first-fixture.md

 ```

 :::tip
-To get a random UUID which can be used for these cases, you can use the
-`bin/console fixture:uuid` command which just prints a random UUID in the console.
+To get a random UUID that can be used for these cases, you can use the `bin/console fixture:uuid` command, which prints a random UUID in the console.
 :::

-If we now manually remove the old tax rates and execute the fixtures multiple times again, we only have on additional tax rate of 90% :tada:
+If we now manually remove the old tax rates and execute the fixtures multiple times, we will only have one additional tax rate of 90% :tada:

 ```shell:no-line-numbers
 bin/console fixture:load